Mourad Kaouah

-Mourad Kaouah (1919-1989) was a French politician and football player.
+Mourad Kaouah (1919–1989) was an Algerian and French politician and football player.
 He served as the deputy of Algiers from 1958 to 1962.
-Thus, he was the only French Muslim deputy at the time.
 Kaouah was also a member of the right-wing French National Front party.

 However, his candidacy was unsuccessful in the 1984 elections.

 A room in the Cercle Algérianiste Museum in Perpignan is named in his honour.

 Personal life

-Kaouah was born in Aumale, France, to an Algerian family of Ottoman Turkish origin.
+Kaouah was born in Aumale (now Sour El-Ghozlane), French Algeria, to an Algerian family of Ottoman Turkish origin.